List of awards and nominations received by Ranbir Kapoor

-Indian actor Ranbir Kapoor is the recipient of more than 50 accolades.
+Ranbir Kapoor is an Indian actor, who is recipient of more than 50 accolades.
 He has won seven Filmfare Awards, six International Indian Film Academy Awards, five Screen Awards, ten Stardust Awards and seven Zee Cine Awards for his highly acclaimed performances.
 Kapoor made his acting debut with the director's 2007 tragic romance Saawariya for which he won the Filmfare Award for Best Male Debut.
 Kapoor later earned critical praise for his performances in Wake Up Sid, Ajab Prem Ki Ghazab Kahani, and Rocket Singh: Salesman of the Year in 2009.
 These performances earned him the Filmfare Award for Best Actor (Critics).
 He was later recognized for his role as an active member of a political family in the political thriller Raajneeti (2010), which also earned him Best Actor nominations at various award ceremonies.

 In 2012, Kapoor received the Filmfare Award for Best Actor and the Filmfare Award for Best Actor (Critics) for his praised performance in the musical romantic drama Rockstar, and his second Filmfare Award for Best Actor for his portrayal of a deaf-mute man in Barfi!
 (2012).
 The romantic comedy-drama Yeh Jawaani Hai Deewani (2013) earned him another nomination for the Filmfare Award for Best Actor.

 Kapoor's next set of films received mixed critical and commercial response, but his performances in the romantic dramas Tamasha (2015) and Ae Dil Hai Mushkil (2016) fetched him critical acclaim and Best Actor nominations at several award ceremonies.
 In 2018, Kapoor portrayed Sanjay Dutt in Rajkumar Hirani's biopic Sanju, which received wide range positive reviews from critics and Kapoor's portrayal won him another Filmfare Award for Best Actor.
 He followed it with the action drama Animal (2023), which won him his fourth Filmfare Award for Best Actor.

 In addition to film awards, Kapoor has topped lists like People magazine's "Sexiest Man Alive" in India and Filmfare's poll of the "Most Stylish Young Actor".
 He is also one of the recipients of the "People of the Year" award by the Limca Book of Records.